BIDMCDigitalPsychiatry/LAMP-platform/docs/05-using/05-surveys.md

 <li> 'Over the past week, I have felt bad about myself, or that I am a failure or have let down myself or my family.'
 <li> 'Over the past week, I have had trouble concentrating on things such as reading the newspaper or watching television.'
 <li> 'Over the past week, I have found myself moving or speaking so slowly that other people could have noticed.
 Or the opposite - being so fidgety or restless that I have been moving around a lot more than usual.'
-<li> 'Over the past week, I have had thoughts that I would be better off dead, or thoughts of hurting myself.'
+<li> 'Over the past week, I have had thoughts that I would be better off dead, or thoughts of hurting myself.' </li>
-### You can add a header
 </ol>
 </details>